michaelyatco/choredoor/ChoreDoorMaster.md

   property: value;
 }
 ```

-Refresh the page and notice that the cursor changes to a pointer as soon as you hover over the door!

 Task: The pointer's purpose is to indicate to the user that the closed door image can be clicked. __CSS__ made this possible; but it's the __JavaScript__ that makes that click do something!